How to Get Out of a Title Loan | Yendo Credit Card

-Companies that accept balance transfers, like Yendo, use your existing debt to get you a lower interest rate and put one payment in the place of several.
+Companies that accept balance transfers use your existing debt to get you a lower interest rate and put one payment in the place of several.
 This is a great option if you have an auto title loan debt and other high-interest unsecured debt, too.

 Find a better way to borrow money.